falue/waldo/docs/docs.md

     CS: 13
     MISO: 6
     MOSI: 12
 numpad: true       # Set to true if you use USB keyboard to play tracks instead of Rigby
+measure_temp: true # starts on startup and measures temp every minute and logs it
 autostart: true    # Set to false if you dont want anything to start on startup.
                    # ^Set to true if you want to start remote.py, shutdown_button.py to start on RasPi startup
                    # ^Set to integer number of defined button to start any track on startup

 ```
 Naked: